nroumpies/NTUA_Embedded_project_ICCAD_Contest/README.md

 ## Important

-You can start the classification process immediately using the pretrained models in the output dir.
-You can change the model for the classification in the trojan_detector_cycle_only.py and then run the evaluate_cycle_detector.py for results.
+You can start the classification process immediately using the pretrained models located in the output directory.
+If you want to use a different model, update the configuration in trojan_detector_cycle_only.py, then run evaluate_cycle_detector.py to obtain the results.

 ---